Seven0492/Projets-programes/README.md

 I wanted to understand github better and share it conveniently with others without pastebin.com.

 Plain and direct, or do you prefer poetry?

+# This repo is under a GPL license, so i can't sue you if you copy me :P